Nainital

-Nainital is located in the Kumaon foothills of the Jagbeer Himalayas at a distance of 276 km from the state capital Dehradun and 314 km from New Delhi, the capital of India.
-Situated at an altitude of 1938 m above sea level, the city is set in a valley containing an eye-shaped lake, approximately two miles in circumference, and surrounded by mountains, of which the highest are Naina Peak (2615 m) on the north, Deopatha (2438 m) on the west, and Ayarpatha (2278 m) on the south.
+Nainital is located in the Kumaon foothills of the outer Himalayas at a distance of 276 km from the state capital Dehradun and 314 km from New Delhi, the capital of India.
+Situated at an altitude of 1938 m above sea level, the town is set in a valley containing an eye-shaped lake, approximately two miles in circumference, and surrounded by mountains, of which the highest are Naina Peak (2615 m) on the north, Deopatha (2438 m) on the west, and Ayarpatha (2278 m) on the south.
 From the tops of the higher peaks, "magnificent views can be obtained of the vast plain to the south, or of the mass of tangled ridges lying north, bound by the great snowy range which forms the central axis of the Himalayas."
 The hill station attracts tourists round the year.